TolikPylypchuk/SharpHook/docs/articles/reactive.md

 is safe - it just won't do anything (other than marking the instance as disposed).
 The `IsDisposed` property is also available.

+The `HookEnabled` and `HookDisabled` observables will emit a single event and then immediately complete afterwards.

 ## The Default Implementations

 SharpHook.Reactive provides two implementations of `IReactiveGlobalHook`:

 - `SharpHook.Reactive.SimpleReactiveGlobalHook`.
 Since we're dealing with observables, it's up to you to decide when and where to handle the events through schedulers.
+A default scheduler can be specified for all observables.

 - `SharpHook.Reactive.ReactiveGlobalHookAdapter` adapts an `IGlobalHook` to `IReactiveGlobalHook`.
 All subscriptions and changes are propagated to the adapted hook.
 There is no default adapter from `IReactiveGlobalHook` to `IGlobalHook`.
+A default scheduler can be specified for all observables.

-Both classes contain a destructor which will stop the global hook if the object is not reachable anymore.
-All event observables of both classes will be completed when the hook is destroyed, be it from the `Dispose` method, or from the destructor.
+`SimpleReactiveGlobalHook` contains a finalizer which will stop the global hook if the object is not reachable anymore.
+All event observables of both classes will be completed when the hook is destroyed.